Want to taste some Filipino desserts during your next trip to the Philippines? If you have a sweet tooth you’re going to love the Philippines.

 Puto is one of the most classic Filipino desserts.
 It’s a steamed cake made from rice flour.

-Kutsinta is very similar to puto and is also a steamed rice cake.
+Kutsinta is similar to puto and is also a steamed rice cake.
 The only difference is the color that it gets from the brown sugar and lye water.

 It’s a bit sticky and rubbery in texture and is served with grated coconut.
 It’s common to serve puto and kutsinta together for dessert.